damienhanoun/loan-application/README.md

 # Goal
-This project intent is for me to learn about :
+This project intent is for me to learn about a lot of aspects I didn't learn about in company like :
-- DDD common pattern and see relation with the database storage of entities
-- Make a project ready to use almost already after downloading it
-- Make an example of business tests first application where business use case are in the center of the application development
+- DDD patterns usage
+- deployment with GitHub Action
+- configuring Azure environment from start
+- having quick and maintainable acceptance tests
+- ...

+# Disclaimer
+I leverage the time spent on tasks that don't help me to learn, so that I can focus on what I don't know This has led this project to seem overengineered in some aspects and underengineered in others, which is intended

 # Subject
 A French loan application journey in a company that delivers credit to consumers.